awslabs/aws-shell/README.rst

 Inline Documentation
 --------------------

-The AWS Shell will automatically pull up documentation as you type commands.
+The aws-shell will automatically pull up documentation as you type commands.
 It will show inline documentation for CLI options.
 There is also a separate documentation panel that will show documentation for the current command or option you are typing.